Your Resource for

 As more and more recreation programs move toward alternative camp models for Summer 2020, it is important to consider the needs of children with disabilities in any new programming.
 Join the National Inclusion Project and specialists in inclusive recreation and education for discussions about accessible programming and delivery as we navigate a new camping landscape.

-Coffee Talk with NIP 1: Inclusion for Virtual Camps
+Coffee Talk 1 with NIP: Inclusion for Virtual Camps

 Recording, FAQ and Resources Now Available